seattlehomebrew/seattlehomebrew.github.io/_posts/2010-09-22-punkin-porter-brewday.md

   * Bottled
       * October 13, 2010
   * Tasted
-      * October 29, 2010</section>
+      * October 29, 2010

 In bullet hole form:

-  * Used 2x 15oz cans of Libby&#8217;s pumpkin
+  * Used 2x 15oz cans of Libby's pumpkin
   * Hallertau hops not available.
 We used Mt Hood instead.
   * Did not use cloth bag for grain.
 We just mixed pumpkin and grain to make pre-boil tea.
-Strained through strainer + cheesecloth and think we lost a lot of pumpkin &#8220;sludge&#8221;
+Strained through strainer + cheesecloth and think we lost a lot of pumpkin "sludge"
   * Sparged the grain (+ pumpkin) and got out a lot more color (and, presumably, sugar)
   * Started a separate ~4 gallon water boil with the gypsum
   * Mixed pre-boil tea with gypsum water and topped off to 5.5 gal before malt addition.
 Recipe said to only top off to 4.5.
 Bad idea After adding malt, we are up to 6-7 gal.
 Boiled water for ~1 hour extra to get down to 5-5.5 gal before adding the hops